How does Credit Karma savings work and how does it earn more money

 Happy savings, TaLis

-Note: * The Annual Percentage Yield (APY) shown is current as of 02/01/2020.
+Note: Note: Credit Karma is not a bank, services are provided by MVB Bank Inc., member FDIC.
+Maximum balance and transfer limits apply.
+Maximum 6 withdrawals per monthly statement cycle. * The Annual Percentage Yield (APY) shown is current as of 03/19/2020.
 This rate is variable and may change.
 Balance must be at least $0.01 to earn APY.
 Maximum 6 withdrawals per monthly statement cycle.
 Credit Karma is not a bank and the banking services are provided by MVB Bank, Inc., Member FDIC.
 Please check current rate or visit Credit Karma help center for further details.

 FYI, this post may contain affiliate links.
 Basically, this means that I get a commission when you shop through the link.
 I only promote products that I use, trust, and have good rating.
 Learn more